yuanwu2017/llm-d-infra/quickstart/examples/inference-scheduling/gke.md

+# Inference Scheduling on GKE

 ## Installation

 1. Install the dependencies; see [install-deps.sh](../../install-deps.sh)
-2. Use the quickstart to deploy Gateway CRDs + Gateway provider + Infra chart.
+1. Use the quickstart to deploy Gateway CRDs + Gateway provider + Infra chart.

 ```bash
 # Set common environment variables